uploadcare/ngx-uploadcare-widget/README.md

 ```

 ## Usage

-1. Import component:
+Import the component,

 ```typescript
 import { UcWidgetComponent } from 'ngx-uploadcare-widget';
 ```

-2. Add component to your module:
+Add the component to your module,

 ```typescript
 @NgModule({
   declarations: [